run-ai/docs/docs/Researcher/best-practices/From-Bare-Metal-to-using-Docker-Images.md

 You get a shell prompt to a container with a mounted volume of where your code is.
 You can then install your prerequisites and run your code via ssh.

-You can also access the container remotely from tools such as PyCharm, Jupyter Notebook and more.
+You can also access the container remotely from tools such as PyCharm, Jupyter Notebook, and more.
 In this case, the docker image needs to be customized to install the "server software" (e.g. a Jupyter Notebook service).

 ### Training Workloads

-For training workloads you can use a well-known image (e.g. the nvidia-tensorflow image from the link above) but more often then not, you want to create your own docker image.
+For training workloads, you can use a well-known image (e.g. the nvidia-tensorflow image from the link above) but more often than not, you want to create your own docker image.
 The best practice is to use the well-known image (e.g. nvidia-tensorflow from above) as a __base image__ and add your own customizations __on top__ of it.
 To achieve that, you create a __Dockerfile__.
 A Dockerfile is a declarative way to build a docker image and is built in layers. e.g.:

 <ol><li>Base image is nvidia-tensorflow</li>
 <li>Install popular software</li>